ExcellentGamer/Super-Mario-64-DS-Remastered/README.md

 Don't share this repo to anybody until it's publicly out.

 ## Instructions:
 Firstly, you have to have the Render96 repo already cloned...
-(You can clone it from here: https://github.com/Render96/Render96ex) or you can use Builder2 for git cloning it.
+(You can clone it from here: git clone https://github.com/Render96/Render96ex) or you can use Builder2 for git cloning it.
 (Download link for Builder2: https://sm64pc.info/sm64pcbuilder2/)

 Then you should git clone https://github.com/ExcellentGamer/Super-Mario-64-DS-Remastered-Dev, is needed for installing the mod.